 Tracking Your Performance

 Tracking your performance on Google Maps is done via analytics offered with your Google My Business account.
-Any paid per click, PPC, campaign can be tracked in Google Ads
+Any pay-per-click, PPC, campaign can be tracked in Google Ads and Google Analytics.

 This is necessary for evaluating your current web presence and optimizing it, moving forward.
 Depending on your objectives, what you are tracking can differ from campaign to campaign and even on your website analytics.